 After extensive consultation with industry and regulators (FDA and MHRA), the ISPE published GAMP 5 in February 2008 (The Good Automated Manufacturing Practice (GAMP) Guide – A Risk-Based Approach to Compliant GxP Computerized Systems).
 The ISPE published GAMP 5 Second Edition in July 2022.
 The updates were largely related to the introduction of critical thinking, guidance on software tools and agile software development.
 GAMP 5 is commonly used at all stages of development in most industries and describes a set of principles that ensure that products manufactured using computerised systems meet their prescribed quality attributes.
 One of the core principles of GAMP 5 is the use of the risk assessments to focus scarce resources on Critical Quality Attributes and maximising the use of vendor quality systems and documents.

-This is an area many of our clients struggle with, and from experience often get it very wrong, unnecessarily wasting money.
+This is an area many of our clients struggle with and, from experience, they often get it very wrong and waste money in the process.

 Our validation professionals can offer training and coaching: provide pro forma procedures and forms, lead risk assessments and most importantly, offer a pragmatic methodology and an independent sanity check.
 Our advice is tempered with our experience across industries and we have come into contact with many different validation approaches.

-Our approach risk assessment is guided by the Quality Risk Management methodology found in GAMP 5, ASTM 2500E, ICH Q9 and Annex 11 and 20 of the PIC/S code for Good Manufacturing Practice.
+PharmOut’s approach to risk assessment is guided by the Quality Risk Management methodology found in GAMP 5, ASTM 2500E, ICH Q9 and Annex 11 and 20 of the PIC/S code for Good Manufacturing Practice.